stevegt/grid-cli/v2/doc/300-synthesis.md

     - Hashes in PromiseGrid can reference any byte sequence, enabling flexible and robust storage solutions.
 This supports the efficient retrieval and duplication of data across the decentralized network.

 2. **Filesystem Integration**:
     - Cache keys must use filesystem-safe separators and URL-encode arguments to handle special characters, ensuring compatibility with a variety of storage backends, including OPFS and afero.
-XXX only when on the wire?  or is this to support ease of recompiling code for WASM using e.g. an OPFS library?

 ### Handling of Raw Data and Module Interactions